mtisza1/Cenote-Taker2/README.md

                         times over.
 Do not use on large input contig files).
                         'no_hhsuite_tool': forgoes annotation of ORFs with
                         hhsuite.
 Fastest way to complete a run.
-  --data_source DATA_SOURCE
+  --isolation_source ISOLATION_SOURCE
+                        Default: unknown Describes the local geographical
+                        source of the organism from which the sequence was derived
+  --Environmental_sample ENVIRONMENTAL_SAMPLE
+                        Default: False True or False, Identifies sequence derived by direct molecular isolation from an unidentified organism --collection_date COLLECTION_DATE
+                        Default: unknown Date of collection. this format:
+                        01-Jan-2019, i.e. DD-Mmm-YYYY
+  --metagenome_type METAGENOME_TYPE
+                        Default: unknown a.k.a. metagenome_source
+  --srr_number SRR_NUMBER
+                        Default: unknown For read data on SRA, run number, usually beginning with 'SRR' or 'ERR' --srx_number SRX_NUMBER
+                        Default: unknown For read data on SRA, experiment number, usually beginning with 'SRX' or 'ERX' --biosample BIOSAMPLE
+                        Default: unknown For read data on SRA, sample number, usually beginning with 'SAMN' or 'SAMEA' or 'SRS' --bioproject BIOPROJECT
+                        Default: unknown For read data on SRA, project number, usually beginning with 'PRJNA' or 'PRJEB' --assembler ASSEMBLER
+                        Default: unknown_assembler Assembler used to generate
+                        contigs, if applicable.
+Specify version of assembler software, if possible.
+  --molecule_type MOLECULE_TYPE
+                        Default: DNA viable options are DNA - OR - RNA --data_source DATA_SOURCE
                         default: original original data is not taken from other researchers' public or private database.